openstack/ironic-specs/specs/approved/iscsi-deploy-in-band-cleaning.rst

 ---------------

-Drivers using ``iscsi_deploy.ISCSIDeploy`` will do in-band disk erase which will be a security benifit for tenants.
+Drivers using ``iscsi_deploy.ISCSIDeploy`` will do in-band disk erase which will be a security benefit for tenants.

 Other end user impact
 ---------------------